 - Are respectful in their interaction with other residents and staff

-- Participate in regularly scheduled reviews of service plans, assessments and care plans
+- Participate in regularly reviews of service plans, assessments and care plans

-- Have a mobility aid prescribed by a healthcare practitioner
+- Regularly and independently use a mobility aid prescribed by a healthcare practitioner

 - Do not have a history of falls leading to significant injuries, that cannot be managed on an ongoing basis